abdfairul/Connect-Telegram-Bot-to-Google-Sheets/README.md

 ## Step 2: Setting up Google Apps Script
 Create a new Google Sheet in Google Drive.
 Go to script editor (Tools > Script Editor) and paste the code into the newly created code.gs file.
 Once done, deply the script as a web application.
 You will get a URL to use in the code.gs file.
-IMPORTANT: New Deploy -> Deploy as LIBRARAY, execute as ME, access to ANYONE.
-Use the URL as the webAppUrl
+- IMPORTANT: New Deploy -> Deploy as LIBRARAY, execute as ME, access to ANYONE.
+Use the URL as the webAppUrl.
+THEN, DEPLOY AGAIN!! (since we save the current script, then we deploy, the url for release will change)
 - Run `getMe()` and `setWebhook()` to initialise the integration.

 ## Step 3: Add your Spreadsheet ID to the Script